 Botox is an injectable drug made from botulinum toxin type A. This toxin is produced by the bacterium Clostridium botulinum.
 There are many types of botulinum toxins like Xeomin, Dysport, etc. but Botox is a trademarked brand name that specifically represents onabotulinum toxin A.

 Although this is the same toxin that causes botulism (a life threatening form of food poisoning), its effects vary according to the amount and type of exposure.
 For example, Botox is only injected in small, targeted doses.

 When injected, Botox blocks signals from your nerves to your muscles.
 This prevents the targeted muscles from contracting, which can ease certain muscular conditions and improve the appearance of fine lines and wrinkles.

-Although botulinum toxin is life-threatening, small doses — such as those used in the application of Botox — are considered safe.
+Although botulinum toxin is life threatening, small doses — like those used in the application of Botox — are considered safe.

-With that in mind, some researchers speculate that cosmetic applications may carry less risk than therapeutic Botox injections, as the doses are usually much smaller.
+With that in mind, some researchers speculate that cosmetic applications may carry less risk than therapeutic Botox injections because the doses are usually much smaller.

-You should always go to a board-certified dermatologist or plastic surgeon for Botox injections.
-You’re more likely to experience adverse side effects if your injections aren’t prepared according to FDA standards or injected by an inexperienced doctor.
+You should always go to a board certified dermatologist or plastic surgeon for Botox injections.
+You’re more likely to experience adverse side effects if your injections aren’t prepared according to FDA standards or injected by an inexperienced healthcare professional.